top of page

 Chief, Awards and Decorations Branch

 10. It is interesting to note that the first rejection letter stated: “This is in response to your letter of Feb.
-11, 2019, concerning the desire of Mr. Albert L. Strickland and LTC Daniel J. Peck, USA Retired, for Col. Fry, to be awarded the Medal of Honor in lieu of his previously awarded DSC.”
+11, 2019, concerning the desire of Mr. Albert L. Stricklen and LTC Daniel J. Peck, USA Retired, for Col. Fry, to be awarded the Medal of Honor in lieu of his previously awarded DSC.”
 After that first letter, the Chief, ADB, abandoned common courtesy and ceased indicating others were championing Col. Fry’s upgrade by writing: “on behalf of Col. Fry, …concerning his desire to be awarded the Medal of Honor in lieu of his previously awarded DSC.”

 11. After receiving the above rejection letter from the Army Human Resources Command (HRC), which stated that the original nominator and all members of the chain of command had passed away, we informed Representative Webster’s customer service representative that the HRC had erroneously claimed the original nominator had passed and pointed out that he was actively participating in our upgrade effort.
 At that time, we believed that emphasizing this fact could justify the Army Deputy Chief of Staff, G-1, in granting a waiver for any requirement that a member of the chain of command must also be living, as the G-1 is authorized by AR 600-8-22 to waive any requirements listed in that regulation.
-The HRC's response to the customer service representative's question is quoted below.
+The relevant part of the HRC's response to the customer service representative's question is quoted below.

 The Army clarified that, despite the poor wording contained in its 15 May 2019 letter, the living recommender requirement has been satisfied.
 The issue that the Human Resources Command (HRC) intended to relay is that the original CMH nomination was changed to the DSC by a recommender within the chain of command.
 It was explained that the next two officers within the chain of command also agreed with that assessment and recommended the DSC as well, rather than disputing the change.
 Without those recommenders being alive today to change or amend their opinion, their original recommendations stand.